South Carolina General Assembly

 (B) However, this section does not apply if the solicitor determines the elements of the crime do not fit the charge.

-(C) A person may participate in a pretrial intervention program pursuant to the provisions of this article, or any other provision of law related to the eligibility of pretrial intervention participation, more than once when twenty years has passed from the date of successful completion of a previous pretrial intervention program.
+(C) A person may participate in a pretrial intervention program pursuant to the provisions of this article, or any other provision of law related to the eligibility of pretrial intervention participation, more than once when twenty years have passed from the date of successful completion of a previous pretrial intervention program.

 SECTION 2.
 Section 17-22-60 of the S.C.
 Code is amended to read: